 Dr. O'Connor, a Toronto psychologist, offers psychological testing services for children, adolescents, young adults and their families.
 She also takes referrals from physicians, lawyers, educators and mental health professionals in Toronto and the surrounding area.
 Her services include psychological assessments, school neuropsychological evaluations and consultations.

-Dr. O'Connor's psychological assessment services help "get to the root" of the psychological challenges that present in young people.
+Dr. O'Connor's Psychological Assessment Services help "get to the root" of the psychological challenges that present in young people.
 These include social, emotional and behavioral concerns, as well as learning/academic problems.
 Dr. O'Connor also provides School Neuropsychological Evaluations, which offer a more comprehensive in depth assessment than either a Psychological or Psycho-Educational Assessment.
-School Neuropsychological Evaluations explore the neurobiological basis of childhood learning and behavioral disorders, and assess neuro-cognitive strengths and weaknesses, associated with academic skills and social, emotional and behavioral concerns.
+School Neuropsychological Evaluations explore the neurobiological basis of childhood learning and behavioral disorders, and assess the neuro-cognitive strengths and weaknesses, associated with academic skills and social, emotional and behavioral concerns.

 To learn more about Dr. O'Connor's School Neuropsychological Evaluations, click here.

 Dr. O'Connor also works with young people who are showing trauma related symptoms.
 They may exhibit trauma related issues associated with a single acute trauma, such as a Motor Vehicle Accident.
 She also works with young clients who show complex trauma histories, and/or attachment based trauma.

 Dr. O’Connor consults with or takes referrals from professionals, organizations and parents in Toronto and the surrounding area.
 She uses her expertise in school neuropsychology, and as a clinical and school psychologist, to provide in depth, comprehensive psychological and school neuropsychological assessments for children, adolescents and young adults.

 To learn more about Dr. O'Connor's Services click here.